lamach1n3/backupwk7/README.md

 Application for website of the Company of Rocket Elevators
 1. In this weeks requirement we were task with elevating our static site and turn it into a web application on MVC (Model - View - Controller) Ruby on Rails Application
+      - hjgjghj
+      - hgfvhv

 2. Running a rails server throught linux using Ubuntu
 3. Setting Database with Mysql and Postgresql ( even thought we didnt use it this week(Postgresql))
 4. Creating Database in Mysql and linking it to the Applicationog